Mini-class

 • $k_1$ in reward: Training is stable

-• $k_3$ in reward: Training collapses
+• $k_3$ in reward: Training becomes unstable and can collapse

 This is consistent with the theoretical analysis above.